-- Unusual behavior and/or appearance;
+- Unusual behavior and/or appearance.

-- Obvious paraphernalia;
+- Obvious paraphernalia.

-- Student smelling of alcohol and/or controlled substance;
+- Student smelling of alcohol and/or controlled substance.

-- Student being in an area that smells of alcohol and/or controlled substance;
+- Student being in an area that smells of alcohol and/or controlled substance.

+- Vape Sensor notification

+Multiple students in a bathroom stall

-- Other reasonable cause.
+- Other reasonable cause